arulginesh/RandoCommentAPP/README.md

 # RandoCommentAPP
 This App is Developed using the Language Python
-And the Framework I user Flash with Jinja
+And the Framework used here - Flash with Jinja

 Installation steps